jonathanrevell/rabbit-hutch/README.md

 **Note**: Hutch does not add anything to express, in particular it does not do anything for parsing the body of a POST.
 If you want to enable this functionality you will have to set up something like [body-parser](https://github.com/expressjs/body-parser) on your express app.
 The specific setup for your body-parser will depend on how you are posting data to your program.

 ## Crash handling

 RabbitHutch will attempt to clean up its connection to Rabbit in the event of an unrecoverable exception, crash, or program exit.

 When creating a new RabbitHutch instance you can toggle this functionality off if you don't want it:

     // Turning crash handling off
     new RabbitHutch("amqp://...", { crashHandling: false });

+## Call Trees

+Starting in RabbitHutch 2.x, messages sent with a type of hutch-message-v2:wrapped can contain a message call tree.
+Whereas Rabbit sends "messages" to clients to have certain work get done, a call tree allows a hierarchy of messages to be linked on success.

+Suppose you have work for a message that cannot be completed or fails, but it could succeed if you run another message to another queue and wait for that to finish.
+You could poll for it to finish, but is that queue going to process it soon?
+Do you just freeze this consumer until then?

+You could also write some custom logic and add some additional data to your payload so the other queue knows to send a message back to the original queue once it has succeeded, but that couples the queues together more closely and would require special handling for every case.

+So instead, the program working the other queue really doesn't need to have any idea about that there is a call tree.
+Once it finishes RabbitHutch will evaluate the call tree and take care of any nested messages.

+## Message Types

+### Raw (Legacy)

+Message types were not used in versions prior to 1.1.11.
+If no type is provided on the message properties then it will assume 'raw', which will assume the entire message.content is data for the consuming function.
+This is synonymous to hutch-message-v1.

+### hutch-message-v2

+In version 2 messages have the ability to create a meta data wrapper around messages, or to simply pass messages through directly similar to raw.

+#### wrapped

+Wrapped is a sub-type of hutch-message-v2.
+The type string will appear as

+    hutch-message-v2:wrapped

+This gives access to a lot of new features in RabbitHutch including call trees.